FrankSauvage/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

         *get the first, and the third if relevant, part(s) of the original names *combine and paste together the new parts for names, separated by a ".", mean or std are now at the end of the name

 4'.
-Additional step to combine all relevant components (subject labels, mean/sd measures, activity labels) in a unique dataset called dataset.tot
+Additional step to combine all relevant components (subject labels, mean/sd measures, activity labels) in a unique dataset called dataset.tot.

-5. Create the second dataset containing the average of each variable for each activity and each subject Using the data.table specific way to apply functions to columns, the mean function is applied to the entire dataset.tot table, except to the factor columns Subject and Activity.
+5. Create the second dataset containing the average of each variable for each activity and each subject.
+Using the data.table specific way to apply functions to columns, the mean function is applied to the entire dataset.tot table, except to the factor columns Subject and Activity.
 The lapply function allows to compute the mean according to the levels of Subject and Activity factors simultaneously.
 The result is the second tidy dataset of 180 rows (30 subjects time 6 activities) by 68 columns, where the two first columns contain the combinations of the levels of Subject and Activity and the 66 following contains the corresponding means of the means and means of the standard deviations from the dataset.tot quantitative variables.

 5'.
-Additional step to write the second dataset in a text file for upload as PartI of the Course Project
+Additional step to write the second dataset in a text file for upload as PartI of the Course Project.